How to Build Indeed App for Android and iOS

 Features of Indeed, and how it works

-- Employers can post jobs on the platform.
-They simply need to fill in the required details about the job, e.g., job descriptions, before posting an ad.
-They can also sponsor the job for extra visibility.
+- Employers can post jobs on the platform’s job boards.
+They simply need to fill in the required details about the new job, e.g., job title, job descriptions, before posting an ad.
+They can also sponsor the job to allow it to appear as a heading job for extra visibility.
 Read “How to post a job on Indeed” for more details.

 - Companies are able to add their pages on Indeed.